Breakfast Strata

 4 cloves garlic, minced

-1 pound crusty bread, cut into large cubes (about 6 cups)
+1 pound bread, cut into large cubes (about 6 cups)

 4 ounces chevre cheese